blockchainsllc/in3-docs/docs/api-c.md

 ### data.h

-json-parser.
+JSON parser.

-The parser can read from :
+The parser can read from:

-- json
+- JSON
 - bin

-When reading from json all '0x'... values will be stored as bytes_t.
-If the value is lower than 0xFFFFFFF, it is converted as integer.
+When reading from JSON, all '0x'... values will be stored as bytes_t.
+If the value is lower than 0xFFFFFFF, it is converted as an integer.

 Location: src/core/util/data.h

 #### DATA_DEPTH_MAX

-the max DEPTH of the JSON-data allowed.
+The max DEPTH of the JSON-data allowed.

 It will throw an error if reached.

 ```c
 #define DATA_DEPTH_MAX 11
 ```

 #### printX